GSA/digitalgov.gov/content/communities/rpa-community.md

 The community achieves its mission through information sharing, identification and definition of options, best practices, methods and standards for RPA implementation and operations.
 It does not set policy, but policy-setting agencies are encouraged to participate and make use of the community’s base of knowledge, information, and experience.

+This community consists of representatives from more than 50 Federal agencies, with more than 750 confirmed members.

 ---